roycetech/QuizMaster/README.md

 # Design Considerations

 - Allowing users to enter HTML is nice but it can be tricky to secure the page against malicious HTML codes.
 Because of that, I will only allow `<br>` html tag, and I will implement a subset of markdown to allow some basic formatting like bold, italic, and code.
+- Scrap this markdown feature for future enhancements.
+Time constraint.

 # Models